-- An earned B or better in each required undergraduate business course- ACT 210, ACT 220, BUS 220, BUS 240, FIN 325, ECN 207, ECN 208, and MTH 140. - A completed graduate 4 + 1 application submitted during a student's junior year at ODU.
-Early application and admission will help ensure a 5-year time to completion. - Official transcripts received directly from all post-secondary institutions attended. - Official transcripts from international institutions must be forwarded to World Education Services for evaluation.
-International students must submit a TOEFL score of 550 or equivalent electronic if English is a second language.
+- An earned "B" or better in each required undergraduate business course- ACT 210, ACT 220, BUS 220, BUS 240, FIN 325, ECN 207, ECN 208, and MTH 140 - An earned cumulative GPA of 3.000 or higher - A completed graduate 4+1 application submitted during a student's junior year at ODU.
+Early application and admission will help ensure a 5-year time to completion. - Official transcripts received directly from all post-secondary institutions attended - International students must submit a TOEFL score of 550 or equivalent electronic if English is a second language.
 International students must also contact the Director, ODU International Office, for additional information.

-Conversion from provisional to admitted status: Students admitted provisionally during their junior year will achieve formal and full program admission following the completion of their junior year provided they have earned a B or better in each required undergraduate business course-ACT 210, ACT 220, BUS 220, BUS 240, FIN 325, ECN 207, ECN 208, and MTH 140.
-Formal admission will permit undergraduate senior level students to take the 500 level graduate courses during their senior year.
+Conversion from provisional to admitted status: Students admitted provisionally during their junior year will achieve formal and full program admission following the completion of their junior year provided they have earned a "B" or better in each required undergraduate business course-ACT 210, ACT 220, BUS 220, BUS 240, FIN 325, ECN 207, ECN 208, and MTH 140.
+Formal admission will permit undergraduate senior level students to take the 500-level graduate courses during their senior year.

-Students admitted to the 4+1 MBA Option may take four graduate-level courses (12 credit hours) during their senior year.
-These 500-level graduate courses will be counted as undergraduate credit and meet undergraduate elective requirements as well as graduate program requirements.
-To fulfill graduate requirements, students must earn a grade of B or better in these courses.
-Students who successfully complete all undergraduate requirements will graduate with a bachelor's degree at the end of their fourth year
+Students admitted to the 4+1 MBA Option may take three graduate-level courses (9 credit hours) during their senior year.
+To fulfill graduate requirements, students must earn a grade of "B" or better in these courses.
+Students who successfully complete all undergraduate requirements will graduate with a bachelor's degree at the end of their fourth year.

 Entry into 600-level MBA core courses: Students must have earned and been awarded an undergraduate degree.
-In addition, students must have completed the eight undergraduate courses listed below:
+In addition, students must have completed the eight undergraduate courses listed below with a grade of "B" or better: